epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-03-distro-opensuse-install.markdown

 {% endhighlight %}

-I'm doing <code>zypper dup</code> in tumbleweed as suggested from the community. it seems interesting that zypper ask user about license.
+I'm doing <code>zypper dup</code> in tumbleweed as suggested from the community.
+It seems interesting that zypper ask user about license.
 I respect license, so I type yes.

 {% highlight bash %}